 - a.
 Opinion surveys in order to better identify the expectations of citizens in relation to the work of the Cour des comptes, both in form and content - b.
 A contributory platform could be introduced to enable feedbacks from citizens' on their concerns

-Editorial Note: This is a truncated version of the commitment text.
-For the full commitment text please see the French National Action Plan (https://www.opengovpartnership.org/country/france/action-plan).
+Editorial Note: This is a partial version of the commitment text.
+For the full commitment text please see France's national action plan: https://bit.ly/2MTYhsR.